Fundamentals of Accounting for Startups

 Need help managing your startup’s finances?
 Consider working with an experienced virtual CPA or using outsourced accounting services to keep your books in order while you focus on growing your business.

-Interested in working with us?
+Interested in Working with us?

-With base level subscriptions starting at $400/month, our engagements are relationship based, combining initial strategy, implementation and ongoing support.
+Our engagements are relationship based, combining initial strategy, implementation and ongoing support.
 We work with our clients throughout the year to help them transform their business.
 Please answer the questions on the following page so we can determine if we are a mutual fit.